 Criteria and Eligibility

-The OCULA Lifetime Achievement Award honours exceptional achievements in the following areas:
+The OCULA Lifetime Achievement Award honours exceptional achievements in one or more following areas:

 November Council Meeting: Nominations deliberated and decisions made